-- Summarize the basics of semiconductors. - Analyze the characteristics of BJT, FET, Power control devices and Diodes. - Model the electronic circuits using the SPICE simulation software. - Identify the applications of different diodes and transistors.
+- Summarize the basics of semiconductors. - Know the operation of optoelectronic devices. - Demonstrate the application of diodes and transistors. - Analyze the characteristics of BJT, FET, Power control devices and Diodes. - Model the electronic circuits using simulation software. - Explain the operation of all the types of electronic devices

-SSB1182 SOCIOLOGY, ETHICS AND HUMAN VALUES L T P C 3 0 0 3
+SSB1182 SOCIOLOGY, ETHICS AND HUMAN VALUES